Matokeo Ya Tabia Mbaya

 - Casual users: Casual users have decided they enjoy being high but limit their use.
 Often, they use only on specific occasions.

-- Regular users: When casual users become regular users, they can usually still function at work and school, but they are dangerously close to becoming chemically addicted.
-They may believe they can stop using but find themselves unable to do so for any significant period of time.
-People around them begin to notice signs of usage.
+- Regular users: When casual users become regular users, they can usually still function at work and school, but they are dangerously close to becoming addicted.
+People around them begin to notice signs of usage, and the user may believe they can stop using but find themselves unable to do so for any significant period of time.

-- Chemical addiction: In the final stage, addicts are compelled to use, not for pleasure’s sake, but simply to feel normal.
-Those who reach this stage often deny the seriousness of the situation, even though friends, family and co-workers recognize the problem.
+- Chemical addiction: In the final stage, addicts are compelled to use, not for pleasure’s sake, but to feel normal.
+Those who reach this stage often deny the seriousness of the situation, even though friends, family, and co-workers recognize the problem.

-Thank God things are different today where if you have found yourself starting down the path of alcohol and drugs, you don’t need to continue this way and end in a deplorable state.
+Thank God things are different today.
+If you found yourself starting down the path of alcohol and drugs, you don’t need to continue this way and end in a deplorable state.
 Before you drop out of school or destroy your family, God has a way to help you end this drug and alcohol abuse for good.
-But first, with your whole heart, you must be honest with yourself and admit you are powerless over the addiction.
+But first, you must be honest with yourself and admit you are powerless over the addiction with your whole heart.
 Admit that you have a serious need and ask God to forgive you of your sins.
 Jesus said that God so loved the world that He gave His only begotten son that whosoever shall believe on Him shall be saved.
 God has made a way out of sin and the drug and alcohol addiction that might be affecting your life today.

-Praise God, He has power over all the power of the enemy and all sin.
-Young people, I am speaking to you, the best way to prevent addiction is to never begin.
+Praise God.
+He has power over all the power of the enemy and all sin.
+Young people, I am speaking to you.
+The best way to prevent addiction is never to begin.
 I’ve told you before that God saved me at a young age.
 I had temptation from friends that wanted me to try drugs and alcohol.
-Thank God, he gave me the ability to say no, and I never had to smoke marijuana, try drugs, or drink alcohol.
-Because of the choice to say no to drugs and alcohol, God blessed my life.
-Thank God, I was able to finish high school and college.
+Thank God he gave me the ability to say no, and I never had to smoke marijuana, try drugs, or drink alcohol.
+God blessed my life because of the choice to say no to drugs and alcohol.
+Thank God I was able to finish high school and college.
 I was able to go to work and worked many successful jobs.
 Because of God in my life, I never had to feel the shame of losing self-control because of drugs or alcohol.
-So, I stand by this today, the best way to prevent addiction to alcohol or drugs is to never begin.
+So, I stand by this today, the best way to prevent addiction to alcohol or drugs is never to begin.